MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/dynamic-search.md

 * For large datasets, if you don't have appropriate filters, the latency of the search query increases as the bot has to search and retrieve the appropriate value from a huge chunk of the dataset.
 In the example, the bot has to search for city names from the list of all available countries in the dataset.

 Hence, in order to implement dependent dropdowns in Adaptive Cards, you need to use the following properties in your card's payload:
-* `associatedInputs`: Define this property under the `Data.Query` object of the dropdown list to ensure that the updated input values of all dependent elements are sent to the bot.
+* `associatedInputs`: Define this property under the `Data.Query` object of the dropdown list and set it to `auto`.
+This action ensures that the updated input values of all dependent elements are sent to the bot.
 * `Action.ResetInputs`: Define this property to reset the dropdown’s input value.
 For more information about the `Action.ResetInputs` property, see [Action.ResetInputs](cards-actions.md#actionresetinputs).

 ### How dependent dropdowns work